 The Ontario Telemedicine Network (OTN) supports clinical, educational and administrative telemedicine services for the province of Ontario.
 The goal is to bring care closer to home, and to reduce the time, cost, and risk of travel for patients, their families and health care providers.
 OTN also supports health care professional development, allowing health care teams to connect with other organizations for long-distance learning and networking.

 If you or someone you know has asthma, it is important to be aware of the “September Spike” in emergency department visits.

-St. Francis Memorial Hospital’s Physiotherapy Department has two Physiotherapists,a Physiotherapy Aide and Clerk, to help in-patients and out-patients regain or maintain physical function.
+St. Francis Memorial Hospital’s Physiotherapy Department has two Physiotherapists,a Physiotherapy Aide, to help in-patients and out-patients regain or maintain physical function.